 The most crowded airlines

 All of these run at over 85% capacity on average.
-For a bit of perspective, Jetstar is only number 21, with 78.3% average capacity, while Tigerair is number 28 with 76%.
+For a bit of perspective, Jetstar is only number 21, with 78.3% average capacity.
 People love comfort in the air, and it seems that most travellers still strongly favour the higher-end all-inclusive airlines.

 It can be a little harder to get enough space to yourself on the longer haul flights, however, with North America and Europe tending to run fuller than the Australian average.
 It’s a bit of a shame because these long haul 15+ hour flights are when you need it the most.
 Fortunately there are a few easy ways to get much better odds.

 Want more room on North American flights?
 Fly with Australian airlines

 North American flights tend to be on the crowded side, but with plenty of month-to-month variation.
 Avoid June, August, September and December if you want more space and look to fly in February or October for much better chances.
 Naturally, this isn’t always possible, so for a better chance of finding more room, at any time of year, all you need to do is fly with the right airline.